LogtalkDotOrg/logtalk3/manuals/_sources/devtools/debugger.rst.txt

 Known issues
 ------------

-Line number spy points (aka breakpoints) require a Prolog backend compiler that supports accessing read term starting line but only some backends (B-Prolog, GNU Prolog, JIProlog, LVM, SICStus Prolog, SWI-Prolog, Trealla Prolog, and YAP) provide accurate line numbers.
+Clause breakpoints require a Prolog backend compiler that supports accessing read term starting line but only some backends (B-Prolog, GNU Prolog, JIProlog, LVM, SICStus Prolog, SWI-Prolog, Trealla Prolog, and YAP) provide accurate line numbers.

 As a workaround, you can check the start line number for an entity predicate definition using a query such as: